ulfahputribisba/CodeGig/README.md

 # CodeGig
-Job Seeking Website using HTML, CSS, NodeJS, Sequelize, Express
+Job Seeking Website using HTML, CSS, NodeJS, Sequelize, Express and MySQL

 *create, read and search only